faheem-akhtar/mock-server/README.md

-# mock-server
+# api-blueprint
-A Mock Server for API Blueprint
+A Mock Server for API Blueprint.
+It will implements the [API Blueprint](http://apiblueprint.org/)